salehhamed773/airbnb-clone-project/README.md

 🔐 Importance: Ensures that payment data is never exposed or stored insecurely, protecting both the user and the platform from fraud.

+🚀 CI/CD Pipeline
+CI/CD stands for Continuous Integration and Continuous Deployment (or Delivery).
+It is a set of automated processes that help developers integrate changes to the project codebase, test them, and deploy them to production environments efficiently and reliably.

+🔹 What is CI/CD?
+Continuous Integration (CI): Automatically builds and tests code whenever a change is pushed to the repository.
+It helps catch bugs early and ensures the project remains functional.

+Continuous Deployment/Delivery (CD): Automatically deploys the latest changes to staging or production environments after passing tests.
+This ensures faster release cycles and fewer human errors.

+✅ Importance:

+Reduces manual work

+Ensures code quality through automated testing

+Speeds up development and deployment

+Enhances team collaboration and confidence in code changes

+🔹 Tools Used
+Tool	Purpose
+GitHub Actions	Automates workflows for testing, building, and deploying code directly from GitHub Docker	Packages the application into containers to ensure consistent environments across development, testing, and production Heroku / Render / AWS	Hosting services where the application can be deployed PostgreSQL / SQLite	Managed within the pipeline to run integration tests on a test database

+🛠️ Sample CI Workflow (using GitHub Actions)
+Trigger: On every push or pull request

+Steps:

+Set up Python/Node.js environment

+Install dependencies

+Run unit tests

+Build Docker image (optional)

+Deploy to staging/production